-Patient and Family Centered Care (PFCC) designs hospital resources and staff around the needs of patients and families, rather than around internal departments.
+The Patient Centered Value System (PCVS) designs hospital resources and staff around the needs of patients and families, rather than around internal departments.

-The main goal of PFCC is to provide care based on each patient’s needs and desires.
+The main goal of PCVS is to provide care based on each patient’s needs and desires.

 What does this mean for patients of the Bone and Joint Center at UPMC Magee-Womens Hospital?

-The team at the Bone and Joint Center provides joint replacement patients and their families with:
+The team at the Bone and Joint Center at UPMC Magee provides joint replacement patients and their families with:

 This approach of viewing all bone and joint care through the eyes of patients and families helps improve:

 The Bone and Joint Center at Magee aims to make the joint replacement process as easy as possible for patients and families.